-When it comes to setting expectations within athletes and sports, how important are character and attitude?
-Living in a society, where athletic culture has predominantly been rooted in negative characteristics and constructs of egos, bravado and showmanship, is it time for a change?
-How important is it for coaches to instil qualities of teamwork, volunteerism, leadership and character-building to ensure lasting success in athletic programs.
+When it comes to setting expectations within athletes and sports, how important is character and attitude?
+Living in a society where athletic culture has predominantly rooted in negative characteristics and constructs of egos, bravado, and showmanship, is it time for a change?
+How important is it for coaches to instill teamwork, volunteerism, leadership, and character-building to ensure lasting successes in athletic programs?

 Luigi "Geno" Auriemma built one of the most dominant programs within collegiate women's basketball, shares what he believes to be is the hardest skill to find in incoming athletes.